SEO / Social Media

 June 23, 2022

 The wrong image, or no image at all, could impact your post’s performance on social media.
 Images play a big role in engagement, and data shows they help generate more likes, shares, and comments.
-On Twitter, tweets that feature an image result in 150% more retweets
+On Twitter (now X), tweets that feature an image result in 150% more retweets

 Using Open Graph meta tags correctly helps you optimize your social media link previews.
 You can ensure your content stands out and viewers see exactly what you want them to.